-Albert Xu is a 7th grader and joined Mrs. Sarratt’s studio in 2021.
-His past achievements include 1st place in the WMTA Viola Hartman Competition and the NVMTA Concerto Festival, Honorable Mention in the Northern Virginia District Auditions, and the honors recital in the NVMTA Bach Baroque Competition.
+Albert Xu is an 9th grader, and he joined Mrs. Sarratt’s studio in 2021.
+His past achievements include second place in the NVMTA Achievement Awards, first place in the WMTA Viola Hartman Competition and the NVMTA Concerto Festival, Honorable Mention in the Northern Virginia District Auditions, and the honors recital in the NVMTA Bach Baroque Competition.
 He also has received awards in the NVMTA Sonata Festival, MSMTA Gottlieb Competition, MSMTA Solo Piano Festival, WMTA Hungarian Competition, William Knabe International Piano Competition, and George Mason Spring Music Competition.
 In addition to piano, he also enjoys playing the cello.
-He looks forward to studying the piano with Mrs. Sarratt
+He is enjoying studying the piano with Mrs. Sarratt.

-Wilson Chen is a 10th grader.
+Wilson Chen is a 12th grader.
 He has been studying with Mrs. Sarratt since summer of 2015, and he really enjoys his piano lessons.
-Wilson won several awards at regional and state competitions, including the Robert Spencer Concerto Competition, the MTNA Junior Performance Competition, the Steinway Competition, the NVMTA District Auditions, Piano Achievements, the Bland Competition, the WMTA Viola Hartman awards competition, the NVMTA Sonata Festival.
-Wilson also regularly volunteers to play piano at assisted living centers.
-Besides piano, Wilson is an avid participant in math competitions, and also enjoys playing baseball and programming.
+Wilson has participated with excellence in numerous competitions at regional and state competitions, including the Robert Spencer Concerto Competition, the MSMTA Gertrude S. Brown Memorial Concerto Competition, MSMTA Elizabeth Davis Memorial Piano Competition, the MTNA Junior Performance Competition, the Steinway Competition, the NVMTA District Auditions, Piano Achievements, the Bland Competition, the MSMTA Gottlieb competition, the WMTA Viola Hartman awards competition, the NVMTA Sonata Festival.
+He has been invited to perform at the Embassy of Hungary twice as a top winner in the WMTA Bi-Annual Bartok Piano Competition.
+As a first place winner, he was also invited to perform with the New England Youth Ensemble of Washington Adventist University at Peters Music Center.
+In the 2022 summer, Wilson participated in the NSO SMI program and had the opportunity to play both in chamber ensemble and Orchestral.
+Wilson believes that music is meant to be shared with others, and volunteers regularly at elderly homes as a member of the Tacy Foundation.
+Besides piano, Wilson is an avid participant in math competitions, playing baseball, and computer science.
 He is eager to keep playing the piano and is looking forward to another great year of studying under Mrs. Sarratt.